Herseninstituut/FYD_Matlab/README.md

 Since Matlab 2017b, you can use ```jsonencode()``` to create a json object.
 Prior to Matlab 2017b, you need to use ```savejson()```, which you will find inside jsonlab (included in this repository).

 ***
 The outcome of the indexing is reported in a log with html format that can be visualized in your browser.
-For each Lab a link to a log is provided.
+For each Lab a link to an error log is provided on the webapp in the menu of the inlog page.
 It is important to check this log, it will report errors when values in a json file are not consistent with registered identifiers.
 To make it easier for users to interpret the errors and fix them, the script ```ParseErrorLog``` can be used.

 #### ParseErrorLog usage ####
 Copy the url to the log from your browser and adapt the script to always use this url.
 It generates a table with the record values and the field that caused the error for each json file that failed to get indexed.